steppan26/Challenge-01--3-column-preview-card/README.md

   The next step was to work on the desktop version, here I used a media querie (set to 800px) which would then apply seperate style at that higher resolution.
   This step is where I really benefited from my previous decision to wrap everything in a div (.main) which I can now change its display type to use flexbox with a row direction and and set to stretch vertically (to ensure all cards are always the same size).
   A few extra flair styles were added (mostly extra padding and margins) to match the style provided by the project manager.
-  I then iterated back and forth tweaking numbers to more closely match the designs provided, followed by a clean up of the code.
+  I then iterated back and forth tweaking numbers to more closely match the designs provided, followed by a clean up of the code."

 ### Built with